simon-r/PyParticles/README.rst

 #.
 Constant
 #.
 User defined field

-PyParticle offers an easy to use class structure with a fully *interchangable* integrations method or force model, it also implements the possibility to add some boudary model.
+PyParticle offers an easy to use class structure with a fully * interchangeable* integrations method or force model, it also implements the possibility to add some boundary model.

 Command line tool usage:
 ------------------------

-In PyParticles a simulation model is entierly described in a config file that scholuld be edited by the user.
+In PyParticles a simulation model is entirely described in a config file that should be edited by the user.

 The following are the main command of the PyParticles application.